bogosorter/elementary/src/renderer/texts/update.md

 - New shortcuts for bold (`ctrl+b`), italic (`ctrl+i`) and links (`ctrl+k`)
 - Word and character count information
 - Optional line numbers - activate on settings
+- Optional highlight of current line - activate on settings
 - Markdown is now rendered inside quotes.
 Quotes got more robust overall.
 - Bug fixes, of course.
 Especially a bug that made selecting text difficult, caused by the hacky quote implementation I had in place.